chrisandrewcl/vue-fallback/README.md

 ## How it works

-The Fallback component accepts only has one prop, the `promise`, which is required and also happens to be a Promise and is also.
+The Fallback component has only one prop, the `promise`, which is required and also happens to be a Promise.

 While the promise is not finished, the content from `#pending` slot will be displayed.